Superfund Research Program

 The Problem

-Polychlorinated biphenyls (PCBs), a large group of persistent chemicals found at approximately 30% of Superfund sites, have been linked to cancer and other harmful effects, including on the immune system, reproductive system, nervous system, endocrine system, and more.
+Polychlorinated biphenyls (PCBs), and per- and polyfluoroalkyl substances (PFAS) each represent a large group of persistent chemicals found at Superfund and other hazardous sites.
+The substances have been linked to a variety of harmful effects, including on the immune system, reproductive system, nervous system, endocrine system, and more.

 SRP Solutions